AeroPress: The Bulletproof Gadget That Changed the Coffee World

 1. Setup (0:00)

-Assemble the AeroPress (insert the plunger about 2 cm / 0.8 in) and stand it on the plunger with the chamber facing up.
-Add 18g of coffee.
+Assemble the AeroPress (insert the plunger about 2 cm / 0.8 inch) and stand it on the plunger with the chamber facing up.
+Pour in 18g of coffee.

-Screw on the cap with the previously moistened filter.
+Screw on the cap with a pre-moistened paper filter.
 Important step: Gently press the chamber to push out excess air until you see the first drops of coffee on the filter.
-This will stabilize the pressure.
+This stabilizes the pressure.

-Cover the AeroPress with a cup, hold it down with your hand, and flip the whole thing 180Β° with a firm motion.
-Start a slow, steady press.
-Stop when you hear the characteristic hissing sound.
+Cover the AeroPress with a cup, hold it firmly, and flip the whole setup 180 degrees in one steady motion.
+Begin a slow, consistent press until you hear the characteristic hissing sound.

 Equipment Tricks

-• Experiment with temperature: Darker roasted beans like lower temperatures (even 80Β°C / 176Β°F), which reduces bitterness and boosts chocolate notes.
+- Experiment with temperature: Darker roasted beans like lower temperatures (even 80Β°C / 176Β°F), which reduces bitterness and enhances chocolate notes.

-• Metal filter (Prismo/Able): If you miss the "texture" of the brew, a metal filter will let more coffee oils through, giving a result similar to a French Press.
+- Metal filter (Prism/Able): If you miss "texture," a metal mesh will let more coffee oils through, giving a result similar to a French Press.

 Troubleshooting: What went wrong?

-• Coffee is too weak/watery?
-Extend the brewing time before flipping by one minute or increase the coffee dose by 2 grams.
+- Coffee is too weak/watery?
+Extend the brewing time before pressing by one minute or increase the coffee dose by 2 grams.

-• Seal is leaking?
-Remember to push the plunger all the way out after every brew and store it "loose."
+- The seal isn't holding?
+Remember to push the plunger all the way through after every brew and store it "loose."
 Storing the plunger compressed inside the chamber shortens the life of the rubber.

 Summary